 Recently Green Tech Media published an article that emphasized the various uses of drones in the field of solar energy.
 Most of this work needs hands-on installation and maintenance so machines such as drones can really help reduce the overall costs and enhance productivity.
 The article informs that continuous monitoring of individual solar panels with the help of drones is beneficial in ensuring their appropriate functioning.
-Quite often, these solar panels are not properly installed or configured in wrong orientations and hence are unable the produce the energy that is required.
-Imagery captured with the help of drones offers an opportunity to carry out real time analysis of the productivity and also to figure out if any recalibration is required.back to menu ↑
+Quite often, these solar panels are not properly installed or configured in the wrong orientations and hence are unable the produce the energy that is required.
+Imagery captured with the help of drones offers an opportunity to carry out real-time analysis of the productivity and also to figure out if any recalibration is required.

 There are numerous areas and tasks that are hazardous for humans to be around or they have to troubleshoot associated with the energy sector.
-Drones are not advanced as much currently to make their way to these areas and repair any damages to different machines or get a massive segment of a power plant back online when it is not functioning properly.
-A small team of technicians may be designated the responsibility to get these installments to function properly in case a malfunctioning occurred.
+Drones are not advanced as much current to make their way to these areas and repair any damages to different machines or get a massive segment of a power plant back online when it is not functioning properly.
+A small team of technicians may be designated the responsibility to get these installments to function properly in case a malfunction occurred.
 The lower the number of people involved in the process, the lower is the probability of people getting hurt or injured.
-Despite the fact that drones are not equipped at present to carry out complex repair and maintenance tasks, yet they can be extremely helpful in transporting the requisite tools and equipment rather than sending more humans to conduct life-threatening operations.back to menu ↑
+Despite the fact that drones are not equipped at present to carry out complex repair and maintenance tasks, yet they can be extremely helpful in transporting the requisite tools and equipment rather than sending more humans to conduct life-threatening operations.

 Installation of solar panels

 The leading solar companies of the world are burning midnight oil to enhance this process.
 As soon as it is ready for deployment, the cost of installing solar panels should decrease immensely.
-The reduction in cost is the primary driver behind the efforts being put forward by the solar panel giants and they are not too far away in ensuring that a large number of people are able to use this renewable source of energy without having to spend an arm and a leg.
+The reduction in cost is the primary driver behind the efforts being put forward by the solar panel giants and they are not too far away in ensuring that a large number of people are able to integrate the use of drones into this renewable source of energy without having to spend an arm and a leg.
 However, the upfront cost and installation of the gear are the main reasons a lot of people are hesitating to use solar energy solutions.
-Once the drones get the requisite prowess to install solar panels and get the entire equipment up and running, the time and effort saved will result in the installation prices plummeting and thereby allowing more and more people access to this renewable source of energy.back to menu ↑
+Once the drones get the requisite prowess to install solar panels and get the entire equipment up and running, the time and effort saved will result in the installation prices plummeting and thereby allowing more and more people access to this renewable source of energy.

 Monitoring of power plants